The following paid careers and volunteer positions provide opportunities to work with domestic animals.

 Animal trainers are required for shelters, movies, television, animal shows, and service dogs.
 Education and training varies based on individual job requirements, though higher education is not usually required.
 Training programs and certification are offered by various organizations.

 Kennel or Shelter Owner

 Animal lovers with plenty of time and sufficient financial resources may wish to start either a for-profit pet boarding service or a nonprofit shelter for homeless domestic animals.
-See Starting an Animal Shelter for more information.

 The demand for pet sitters and dog walkers is growing.
 There are no specific education or training requirements, but liability insurance and bonding are essential.

 Animal groomers work at shelters, kennels, pet supply stores, grooming businesses, and their own homes.
 They groom dogs, cats, and in some cases, other animals.
 There are many pet grooming schools offering courses both in person and online, and training may also be obtained on the job.